JindongGu/Awesome-Prompting-on-Vision-Language-Model/README.md

 ## # :mailbox_with_mail: Contact

 Please contact us (jindong.gu@outlook.com, chenshuo.cs@outlook.com) if
-- you would like to add your paper in this repo,
+- you would like to add your papers in this repo,
-- you find any mistake in this repo,
+- you find any mistakes in this repo,
-- you have any suggestion for this repo.
+- you have any suggestions for this repo.